FedVideoMAE: Efficient Privacy-Preserving Federated Video Moderation: Experiments

-Our experiments reveal a consistent privacy–utility trend: when strong differential privacy (e.g., $\varepsilon \le 5$) is enforced, downstream accuracy stabilizes around 65--66\%.
+Our experiments reveal a consistent privacy--utility trend: when strong differential privacy (e.g., $\varepsilon \leq 5$) is enforced, downstream accuracy stabilizes around 65$\sim$66\%.
 To connect these observations with the SNR analysis in Sec.~\ref{sec:snr}, we plug our FedVideoMAE hyperparameters into Eq.~\eqref{eq:snr_eff}.
-Each client contributes $n=40$ local training videos, we train 5.5M of 156M parameters ($P_{\mathrm{train}}/P_{\mathrm{total}} = 0.035$) across $N_{\mathrm{client}}=40$ clients, and prior work suggests that transformer-based video models typically require $N_{\mathrm{min}}\approx 100$--$200$ effective clients to reach a high-SNR regime.
+In this 40-client setup, each client holds only a small local partition; we train 5.5M of 156M parameters ($P_{\mathrm{train}}/P_{\mathrm{total}} = 0.035$), and prior work suggests that transformer-based video models typically require $N_{\mathrm{min}} \approx 100$--$200$ effective clients to reach a high-SNR regime.
 Substituting these values gives

-indicating an \textbf{effective 8--13$\times$ noise amplification} relative to full-model, large-client training.
-In such a reduced-signal regime, all strong-privacy configurations with $\varepsilon \in [1,5]$ lie on the flat part of the privacy–utility curve, which explains why relaxing $\varepsilon$ from 1 to 5 yields almost no accuracy gain in Table~\ref{tab:results}, while the non-private baseline remains substantially better.
+indicating an \textbf{effective $8.5\sim12\times$ noise amplification} relative to full-model, large-client training.
+In such a reduced-signal regime, all strong-privacy configurations with $\varepsilon \in [1,5]$ lie on the flat part of the privacy--utility curve, which explains why relaxing $\varepsilon$ from 1 to 5 yields almost no accuracy gain in Table~\ref{tab:results}, while the non-private baseline remains substantially better.
 Under these conditions, choosing $\varepsilon=1$ provides the most favorable trade-off: it enforces the strictest privacy guarantees among our DP settings while still delivering practically useful accuracy for on-device video violence detection.